 Scale insects are brown wart-like creatures that tend to congregate on the underside of leaves and suck sap.
-They are most visible when on a light-coloured area - as shown with this photo of a fruit.
+They are most visible when on a light-coloured area and on dark branches may be hard to spot.
 Scale insects are not easy to remove or to kill.The scale forms a kind of shell over the insect and protects it from predators and insecticides.
 The scales are not only unsightly - over a period of time they debilitate the plant and can even kill it.

 The problem with scale (and mealybug) is that they spread through the tiny, tiny, crawling 'babies' (properly called 'larvae') who are only active for a short while and are very difficult to spot.
 For that reason it is good to wipe down your plants with horticultural soft soap or SB Invigorator if you bring in plants in the Autumn - a house or greenhouse is a great refuge for these troublesome pests.

 We offer a control for soft scale, which is a mix of two different parasites: Metaphycus